-Head And Neck Surgery
+Head & Neck Surgery in Austin, TX

 Common Head & Neck Problems

-He has pioneered the development of minimally invasive techniques that allow many of these procedures to be done as an outpatient surgery with greatly reduced downtime.
+As board-certified Otolaryngologists, Dr. Slaughter and Dr. Salvador went through a vigorous 5-year specialty training in head and neck surgery and have many years of experience in these complex surgical procedures.
+They have pioneered the development of minimally invasive techniques that allow many of these procedures to be done as an outpatient surgery with greatly reduced downtime.

 Thyroid/Parathyroid tumors